hypa-tool/hypa/README.md

 cd ..
 ```

-Afterwards, the HyPA executable is located in the `app/` folder.
+Afterward, the HyPA executable is located in the `app/` folder.
 Note that the HyPA executable is not standalone and requires the other files located in the `app/` folder.
-In particular, to copy the executable, you need to copy the entire contents of the `app/` folder (we recommend to just leave it where it is).
+In particular, to copy the executable, you need to copy the entire contents of the `app/` folder.

 ### Build and Connect Z3

 HyPA requires the [Z3](https://github.com/Z3Prover/z3) SMT solver.
-HyPA is designed such that it only needs to the *path* to the Z3 executable, so everyone can install Z3 whereever it fits them best.
+HyPA is designed such that it only needs to the *path* to the Z3 executable, so everyone can install Z3 wherever it fits them best.
 Either build Z3 yourself or download a prebuilt binary for your architecture (see [here](https://github.com/Z3Prover/z3/releases)).

 The absolute path to Z3 is specified in the `config.conf` configuration file.
-This file **must** be located in the same directors as the HyPA executable (this convention makes it easy to find the config file, independent of the relative path HyPA is called from).
+This file **must** be located in the same directory as the HyPA executable (this convention makes it easy to find the config file, independent of the relative path HyPA is called from).
 We already provide a config file `app/config.conf`.
 After having built (or downloaded) Z3, paste the **absolute** path to the Z3 solver into the `config.conf` file.
 For example, if the Z3 binary is `/usr/bin/z3`, change the content of `app/config.conf` to